ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/03-binary-search.md

 Both of those are nice, but switching from a linear time algorithm to a logarithmic one can reduce runtime by a factor of millions, reducing runtime from years to seconds.

-#### How is this related to data structures?
+#### Ordered arrays as a data structure

-Apart from introducing our first two algorithms (linear search and binary search), this section introduces a data structure: The sorted array.
+Apart from introducing our first two algorithms (linear search and binary search), this section introduces a data structure: The ordered array.
 This data structure differs from from general arrays in what operations it supports, more than just the ability to search quickly.